wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/elasticsearch.rst

 Elasticsearch indices
 =====================

-Once you've installed the Wazuh App some new indices will be generated in Elasticsearch.
+Once you've installed the Wazuh app some new indices will be generated in Elasticsearch.
 Let's see a more in deep view about them.
 The user shouldn't take care about them and shouldn't modify them unless the Wazuh team suggest it.

 The ``.wazuh`` index
 --------------------

-This index is used by the Wazuh App to store Wazuh API credentials and useful information about the Wazuh manager currently being used.
+This index is used by the Wazuh app to store Wazuh API credentials and useful information about the Wazuh manager currently being used.
 The next document example shows you how we store a Wazuh API entry.
 This index could grow up if you add more Wazuh API entries.

 .. code-block:: console